Nann/nann.github.io/README.md

 > Work Experience
 * Jan 2015 to present : Front-End Web Developer/WordPress at **[Nann Studio](https://www.facebook.com/NannStudio)**
 * Fab 2017 to present : Contributor at **[SeedThemes](https://www.facebook.com/SeedThemes)**

+> Relationship
+* Single

+> Favorite Quotes
+* Only two things are infinite, the universe and human stupidity and i'm not sure about the former.

 > Hobbies
 * Dota2